Writing style tutor

 Save the dataset

-Save this version of the dataset and click Use in new experiment.
+Click on Save version to save the dataset, then click on Use in new experiment.

-Make sure that the correct dataset is selected in the Experiment wizard.
+Make sure that sentence () is the only feature selected in the Input(s) list.

 Initialize weights tab